migueljrpereira/sando-bal/ANNEXES.md

 # ANNEXES

-This file contains all the anexes resultign from the testing of this project
+This file contains all the annexes resulting from the testing of this project.

 ## ANNEX I
 ![System Load Test Response time Graph](results/Ballerina%20Gateway%20Load%20Test%2050%20Users%20Response%20Time%20Graph.png)